 So without further ado, here is part 1 of my 7 Deadly Sins Of Wedding Guests:

 1.)
 You must RSVP – even if you’re not going!

-A food allergy is quite different than a food dislike.
+A food allergy is quite different than a food preference.
 Be honest about which one you have – you know who you are!
 If you don’t like onions, then eat around them if they are served to you.
 If you feel that there may not be an appropriate meal that you would enjoy eating, then eat before you arrive.
 You’re an adult.
 Act like one.

 3.)
 Open bar doesn’t mean drink until you pass out